cboin1996/songbird/README.md

 1. docker: https://docs.docker.com/get-docker/

 ## Run
-Note, to be gung-ho, add `--pull always` to any of the below commands to always receive the latest and greatest images.
+Note: to be gung-ho, add `--pull always` to any of the below commands to always receive the latest and greatest images.

 First, initialize your docker volumes